-As part of Resolution 2005-0019, the State Water Board also directed staff to introduce another amendment to the SIP to address narrative toxicity control provisions by January 2006.
+As part of Resolution No. 2005-0019, the State Water Board also directed staff to introduce another amendment to the SIP to address narrative toxicity control provisions by January 2006.
 The draft Policy for Toxicity Assessment and Control (Toxicity Policy) proposed numeric toxicity objectives, a standardized method of data analysis, corresponding monitoring, reporting, and compliance determination requirements.
 If adopted, the draft Toxicity Policy would have superseded Section 4 of the SIP.
-The draft Toxicity Policy considered many of the same elements now included in the Provisions.In January 17, 2006, the first scoping meeting was held in Sacramento to provide the public an opportunity to comment on the draft Toxicity Policy.
+The draft Toxicity Policy considered many of the same elements now included in the Provisions.

+The State Water Board continued to indicate that the propriety of including numeric effluent limitations is best considered in a regulatory setting.
+For example, State Water Board WQO No. 2008-0008 referenced WQO No. 2003-0012 indicating that the propriety of including numeric effluent limitations is best considered in rulemaking.
+State Water Board WQO No. 2012-0001 indicated that numeric effluent limitations were not appropriate for the permit under review, but did not indicate or make a determination on whether NPDES permits more generally should include numeric toxicity effluent limitations; instead referencing WQO No. 2003-0012 indicating that the propriety of including numeric effluent limitations is best considered in rulemaking.In January 17, 2006, the first scoping meeting was held in Sacramento to provide the public an opportunity to comment on the draft Toxicity Policy.
 Staff also held a CEQA scoping meeting to seek input on the scope and content of the environmental information that should be considered in the planned amendment of the Toxicity Control Provisions in the SIP.
 Scoping was helpful in identifying the range of actions, alternatives, mitigation measures, and significant environmental effects to be analyzed prior to the decision-making process.
 Scoping was also found to be an effective way to bring together and resolve the concerns of affected federal, state, and local agencies, and other interested persons including those who might not be in accord with the action on environmental grounds.
 In November 2010, the State Water Board held a workshop and received public comments on the draft Toxicity Policy.
-In August 2011, the State Water Board held a workshop in which Dr. Debra Denton from the U.S. EPA Region IX, provided a presentation on the Effluent, Stormwater, and Ambient Toxicity Test Drive Analysis of the Test of Significant Toxicity (TST), referred to as the TST Test Drive (U.S. EPA, 2011).
+In August 2011, the State Water Board held a workshop in which Dr. Jerry Diamond from Tetra Tech, provided a presentation on the Effluent, Stormwater, and Ambient Toxicity Test Drive Analysis of the Test of Significant Toxicity (TST), referred to as the TST Test Drive (U.S. EPA, 2011b).

 On June 27, 2012, State Water Board staff circulated the draft Toxicity Policy for public review and comment.
 The comment period ran from June 27, 2012, until August 21, 2012.
 The State Water Board held a public hearing to receive oral comments on the draft Toxicity Policy on August 21, 2012.
 Additionally, accompanying draft environmental documents were provided to the public and prepared for the State Water Board pursuant to Section 21080.5 of the Public Resources Code.

 Subsequent to the 2012 public hearing, staff were directed to incorporate the contents of the draft Toxicity Policy as an amendment to the Water Quality Control Plan for Enclosed Bays and Estuaries of California.
-By establishing a statewide plan instead of a policy, the plan would directly supersede conflicting provisions in the Basin plans and the Regional Boards would not have to amend their Basin plans to incorporate the requirements.
+By establishing a statewide plan instead of a policy, the plan would directly supersede conflicting provisions in the basin plans and the Regional Boards would not have to amend their basin plans to incorporate the requirements.
 Statewide Plans supersede regional water quality control plans, to the extent of any conflict between the two plans for the same waters (Wat.
 Code, § 13170.).